Cheroxx/ICS-security-project/README.md

 #### Title:  Western Interconnection Cyber Security and Mission Assurance

-I have included the full 3-part report including PowerPoint presentation
+I have included the full 3-part report and PowerPoint presentation